maxecoulter/HR-RT-PCR/README.md

 The bash script provided (**BaRT_2_RT_PCR_analysis.sh**) runs BLASTn to identify possible matches for the list of primers provided.
 Once BLAST is complete the python script (**BaRT_RT_PCR_analysis.py**) will run and analyse the results from BLAST, Salmon and RT-PCR results.
 All input files with paths should be adjusted as required within the bash script.

+The python script has the following dependencies that will need to be installed before use:

+* plotnine
+* pandas
+* numpy
+* scipy

 ### Input variables to be set:

 1. **BlastN_Output** this is the location and name of the BLAST output you need to specify in line 17 of the bash script